 The NYC Indie Theatre Film Festival presents work from independent theatre artists defying labels and branching out into film, TV, and digital media.
-Each year we screen more than 35 works, ranging from narrative, documentary, shorts, features, dance, experimental, webisodes, and everything in-between.
+Each year we screen narratives, documentaries, shorts, features, dance, experimental, webisodes, and everything in-between.

 The NYCITFF is produced by New Ohio Theatre, the award-winning theatre located on Christopher Street, in Manhattan's West Village.
 For more info about us, visit newohiotheatre.org